Moritz72/py4swiss/README.md

 This file needs to be a **TRF(x)** as defined by the [javafo User Manual](https://www.rrweb.org/javafo/aum/JaVaFo2_AUM.htm).

+When parsing, malformed lines (with an incomplete or invalid code) will be skipped by default.
+Use `--strict` to enable stricter parsing, if desired.

 Note that unlike *javafo*, if no initial color is provided, *py4swiss* will default to `white1` instead of choosing randomly.